-A leading sports entertainment app, having over 500 thousand downloads.
-It provides live updates, latest news, scores, etc. The developers goal was to:
+A leading sports entertainment app, has over 500 thousand downloads.
+It provides live updates, the latest news, scores, etc. The developers’ goal was to:

 - Maximize Revenue by capitalizing on Unsold Ad Inventory.

 - Ensuring High User Satisfaction.
-This was a priority while framing new monetization strategy.
+This was a priority while framing a new monetization strategy.

 - Maximize revenue contribution of non-paying users.

-- Implement alternative ad formats to improve app’s fill rates.
+- Implement alternative ad formats to improve the app’s fill rates.

-The problem of unsold inventory was resolved by implementing: Universal Auction Technology, Competitive Demand Sources, Full-screen interstitial video ad format.
+The problem of unsold inventory was resolved by implementing: Universal Auction Technology, Competitive Demand Sources, and a Full-screen interstitial video ad format.

 This proved to be a successful programmatic ad campaign and the results are worth looking at.